 To clear all softkey assignments, press the CLEAR softkey.
 A screen displays that asks for verification to clear all softkeys.
-Press the OK softkey to continue or press the EXIT softkey to return to the Softkeys setup screen.
+Press the OK softkey

 Application Key Configuration

 Application (A1, A2, A3, A4) keys can be assigned to perform specific functions (see the assignment drop-down menu shown in Figure F-6 for functions that can be assigned) during weighing operations.
 Configure application key function assignments on the application keys setup screen (Figure F-6), which is located under terminal in the setup menu tree.